theory/justatheory/README.md

 #### `title`

 Image title.
 Not used in plain text output unless `alt` is not set.
+Markdown within the value of `caption` will be rendered.
 Optional.

 #### `alt`